SimonSubokLee/ston-docs-son/admin/graph.kr.rst

 year    580 X 203   1day        18months
 ======= =========== =========== =============

-Each graph has at least one graph or at most three graphs.
+A graph has at least one line or at most three lines.
-Main line is displayed in green and Sub line is displayed in blue.
+The main line is displayed in green and the Sub line is displayed in blue.
-Also, from the "Week" graph, Peak line is displayed.
+Also, in the "Week" graph, a Peak line is displayed.
-Peak displays the largest value among smaller units than the current unit.
+The Peak displays the largest value among units smaller than the current unit.

 .. note: